-If your stay in Germany does not exceed 90 days you are not required to register with the German authorities (Einwohnermeldeamt and Ausländerbehörde).
-However, if the duration of your stay is exceeding 90 days due to an earlier arrival or later departure, you must register with the German authorities (Einwohnermeldeamt and Ausländerbehörde) within the first days of your stay in Germany.
-Please be aware that your visa-free travel to Germany is limited to a stay of 90 days.
+If your stay in Germany does not exceed 90 days, you are not required to register with the German authorities (Einwohnermeldeamt and Ausländerbehörde).
+However, if the duration of your stay exceeds 90 days due to an earlier arrival or later departure, you must register with the German authorities (Einwohnermeldeamt and Ausländerbehörde) within the first days of your stay in Germany.
+Your visa-free travel to Germany is limited to a stay of 90 days.

-Set up a German bank account through a local or online bank and inform your internship host about the bank details.
+Set up a German bank account through a local or online bank and provide your internship host company with the bank details.